rocky-linux/documentation/docs/books/admin_guide/13-softwares.md

              : (EPEL) repository GPG key as well as configuration for yum.
 ```

-The package as you can see from the package description above, does not contain executables, libraries, etc.. but only the configuration files and GPG keys for setting up the repository.
+The package, as you can see from the package description above, does not contain executables, libraries, etc.. but only the configuration files and GPG keys for setting up the repository.

 Another way to verify the correct installation is to query the rpm database.